Manhattan Merry-Go-Round (November 27, 1937)

 The Best of 1937 New York

 In 1936 the New York Yankees played without Babe Ruth for the first time in many years, but rookie Joe DiMaggio thrilled the crowds in his first year with the Yankees.
-In game 2 of the World Series against the New York Giants President Roosevelt was in attendance and watched his amazing catches in centerfield that helped win the game, and passing DiMaggio in his limo as he left the stadium he smiled and gave Joe DiMaggio a crisp salute.
+In game 2 of the World Series against the New York Giants President Roosevelt was in attendance and watched his amazing catches in centerfield that helped win the game, and passing DiMaggio in his limo as he left the stadium, the President smiled and gave Joe DiMaggio a crisp salute.

 You will not only meet Joe DiMaggio in this movie, but hear him describe his rookie homerun in the 1936 World Series and watch actual film footage of that home run.
 But the rest of the movie celebrates the best in music and dance from New York City in 1937.